-I. Lagrangian: In this method each fluid particle is traced as it moves around the body.
+- I. Lagrangian: In this method each fluid particle is traced as it moves around the body.
 Even in steady flow, the forces encountered by the particle will be a function of its time history as it moves relative to a coordinate system fixed to the body, as defined in Figs. 2-1 and 2-2.
-This method corresponds to the conventional concept of Newton's Second Law.
+This method corresponds to the conventional concept of Newton's Second Law. - II.

-II.
 Eulerian: In this method we look at the entire space around the body as a field, and determine flow properties at various points in the field while the fluid particles stream past.
 Once this viewpoint is adopted, we consider the distribution of velocity and pressure throughout the field, and ignore the motion of individual fluid particles.

 Virtually all computational aerodynamics methods use the Eulerian approach.
 The use of this approach requires careful attention in the application of the conservation concepts, and Newton's second law in particular.
 Since these two approaches describe the same physical phenomena, they can be mathematically related.
 Karamcheti1 provides a particularly good explanation of the ideas underlying approaches to the governing equations in his Chapters 4-7.
 Newton's Law governs the motion of a fixed fluid particle.
-However, to establish a viable method for computation, aerodynamicists employ the Eulerian approach, and define a control volume, which maintains a fixed location relative to the coordinate system.
-The connection between the rate of change of the properties of the fixed fluid particle (velocity, density, pressure, etc.) and the rate of change of fluid properties flowing through a fixed control volume requires special consideration.
-The substantial derivative, discussed below, is employed to define the rate of change of fixed fluid particle properties as the particle moves through the flowfield relative to the fixed coordinate system.
-An integral approach to the description of the change of properties of a fluid particle relative to the fixed coordinate system is available through the use of the Reynolds Transport Theorem, which is described by Owczarek6 and Grossman5 (section 1.2).
+However, to have a viable method for computation, aerodynamicists employ the Eulerian approach, and define a control volume, which maintains a fixed location relative to the coordinate system.
+The connection between the rate of change of the properties of the fixed fluid particle (velocity, density, pressure, etc.) and the rate of change of fluid particle properties as the particle moves through the flowfield relative to the fixed coordinate system.
+An integral approach to the description of the change of properties of a fluid particle relative to the fixed coordinate system is available through the use of the Reynolds Transport Theorem, which is described by Owczarek7 and Grossman (section 1.2)5.

 The conservation equations can be expressed in either a differential or integral viewpoint.
-The differential form is the most frequently used in fluid mechanics analysis and textbooks.
-However, many numerical methods use the integral form.
+The differential form is the most frequently used in aerodynamics textbooks.
+However, most numerical methods use the integral form.
 Numerically, integrals are more accurately computed than derivatives.
-The integral form handles discontinuities (shocks) better.
+The integral form handles discontinuities (shocks) much better.
 The differential form assumes properties are continuous.
 We will use aspects of each approach.